Admetus of Pherae

-In Greek mythology, Admetus (/ædˈmiːtəs/; Ancient Greek: Ἄδμητος Admētos means 'untamed, untameable') was a king of Pherae in Thessaly.
+In Greek mythology, Admetus (/ædˈmiːtəs/; Ἄδμητος) was a king of Pherae in Thessaly.

 Biography

 Admetus succeeded his father Pheres after whom the city was named.
 His mother was identified as Periclymene or Clymene.
 He was one of the Argonauts and took part in the Calydonian Boar hunt.
 Admetus' wife Alcestis offered to substitute her own death for his.
 The most famous of Admetus's children was Eumelus, who led a contingent from Pherae to fight in the Trojan War.
 He also had a daughter Perimele.